Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 #### Geometric Center
 By acquiring the shapefiles of the Neighborhoods and Macrozones, we gain access to their polygons and consequently their respective vertices.

-With this information, it's possible to compute the Area and the Center of these forms using the expressions bellow:
+With this information, it's possible to compute the Area and the Center of these forms using the expressions bellow

 $$
 A = \frac{1}{2} \sum_{i=1}^{n-1} (x_{i}y_{i+1} - x_{i+1}y_{i})